gdaverdin/bioinfo/Lab-7-:-Pulling-it-all-together.md

 In the past 6 labs, you've used a suite of programs and gotten faster at command line tools.
 Let's combine lessons from a few labs and let you perform your own analysis.
 For this lab, I will **not** be giving you the full commands to type.
 Instead, I will provide you a roadmap of programs that you need to execute yourself.
 You will need to utilize the manual, the help pages and the internet to complete the analysis.

 Your collaborators have asked you to identify differentially expressed genes in Zebrafish (_Danio rerio_).
 They have generated RNAseq for two stages of development, 2 cell embryo and 6 hours post-fertilization.
 The data are 2x76nt paired-end RNAseq reads derived from polyA-selected mRNA.
+These data are NOT strand-specific (fr-unstranded).

 ![](http://www.zebrafishlab.be/sites/default/files/styles/media_gallery_large/public/embryos-7.jpg)
 source: www.zebrafishlab.be